jado01/home-assistant-lab/03-zigbee/mqtt-zigbee-basics.md

 If one route fails, Zigbee can automatically find another route through the mesh.

+---

-Sonoff ZBT-1 Coordinator
+## Home Assistant ZBT-1 Coordinator

-The Sonoff ZBT-1 is a Zigbee coordinator.
+The Home Assistant ZBT-1 is a Zigbee coordinator.

 It is basically:

-USB Zigbee radio
+- USB Zigbee radio
-transmitter/receiver
+- transmitter/receiver
-antenna for Zigbee communication
+- antenna for Zigbee communication

 Responsibilities:

-receives Zigbee packets
+- receives Zigbee packets
-sends Zigbee packets
+- sends Zigbee packets
-connects Zigbee network to Home Assistant
+- connects Zigbee network to Home Assistant

 The coordinator itself is only hardware.

 It does NOT manage automations or devices by itself.

-Zigbee2MQTT
+## Zigbee2MQTT

 Zigbee2MQTT is a software addon/service running inside Home Assistant.

 It communicates with:

-Sonoff ZBT-1 coordinator
+- Home Assistant ZBT-1 coordinator

 Responsibilities:

-pairing Zigbee devices
+- pairing Zigbee devices
-managing Zigbee network
+- managing Zigbee network
-receiving Zigbee packets
+- receiving Zigbee packets
-translating Zigbee → MQTT
+- translating Zigbee → MQTT
-creating MQTT messages
+- creating MQTT messages

 Without Zigbee2MQTT, Home Assistant would not understand Zigbee communication directly.

-MQTT
+## MQTT

 MQTT is NOT Zigbee.

 MQTT is a lightweight messaging protocol used for:

-IoT devices
+- IoT devices
-ESP32
+- ESP32
-Home Assistant
+- Home Assistant
-automation systems
+- automation systems
-scripts
+- scripts
-servers
+- servers

 MQTT works using:

-broker
+- broker
-topics
+- topics
-publishers
+- publishers
-subscribers
+- subscribers

-Mosquitto Broker
+## Mosquitto Broker

 Mosquitto Broker is the MQTT server.

 Responsibilities:

-receives MQTT messages
+- receives MQTT messages
-distributes MQTT messages to subscribers
+- distributes MQTT messages to subscribers

 Mosquitto does NOT understand Zigbee.

 It only works with MQTT messages.

-MQTT Concepts
+# MQTT Concepts

-Publisher
+## Publisher

 Device/application that SENDS MQTT messages.

 Examples:

-Zigbee2MQTT
+- Zigbee2MQTT
-ESP32
+- ESP32
-Python script
+- Python script
-Node-RED
+- Node-RED

-Subscriber
+## Subscriber

 Device/application that LISTENS to MQTT topics.

 Examples:

-Home Assistant
+- Home Assistant
-Node-RED
+- Node-RED
-dashboards
+- dashboards
-scripts
+- scripts

-Topic
+## Topic

 Communication channel/address.